nyu-cs-buddies/merkle_tree/merkle_tree_gpu/README.md

 GPU implementation of Merkle Tree.

 ## Current Status: WIP
-Project can now be compiled on cuda2@cims with `nvcc`, but no real GPU acceleration is applied yet.
+- Hashing has already been moved to GPU.

 ## Usage - Demo
-Note: Makefile now `module load gcc-8.2` if you are on CUDA machines.
+Note: Makefile now `module load cuda-11.4 gcc-11.2` if you are on CUDA machines at NYU.
 ```
 ../make gpu
 ```